SdMusic/milestone-4/README.md

 ### Imagery:

 - On the landing page, the Hero image represents 'tipples' in the name of the company.
-As image is about fitness and toughness which represents Beast in fitness world.
-It was downloaded from [pixabay](https://pixabay.com/)
+The image is to indicate choice and selection of drinks which is the reason for a well stock cocktail bar.
+It was downloaded from [UnSplash](https://unsplash.com/)

 ![tipples Hero Image](media/homepage_background.jpg)